Heathrow Airport reports 5% decline in passenger numbers amid Middle East conflict

 The Context

-- The decline in passenger numbers is linked to the fallout from the Iran conflict.
+- The decline in passenger numbers is linked to the fallout from the Iran war.

-- Transit passenger business at Heathrow has risen as travelers reroute to avoid Middle Eastern airports.
+- Transit passenger business has risen as travelers reroute through Heathrow.

 Takeaway

-The ongoing conflict in the Middle East may continue to affect international travel patterns and airport traffic in the near future.
+The ongoing conflict in the Middle East may continue to affect international travel patterns and airport traffic.

 UAE-based newspaper covering Gulf politics, society, and international developments.